-To make the throw to the center a bit easier, have the quarterback roll out a couple yards to the right (if the QB is right handed).
+To make the throw to the center a bit easier, have the quarterback roll out a couple of yards to the right (if the QB is right-handed).
 This way the throw will not be directly over the center’s head.

 While we tend to give our plays more creative names (this one is Tornado), using the passing tree, we could call this play 77 Angle Go since both receivers are running 7 routes.
 We call the running back route where he will run 45 degrees toward one side and then cut back 45 degrees toward the middle – an Angle route.

 Other playbooks have different names for this route.
 If you’ve established a passing route naming convention, then use your existing one to be consistent.
 The Go route is the Center’s route.
 Substitute Fly, Streak, 9, etc … as necessary.

 I’ve found that one of the corner routes will be open enough for a throw almost every time.
 However, the quarterback will be tentative to make the throw.
 Teach your quarterback to throw the ball deep and wide and allow the receiver to run under the ball.

 Many times, the receiver will be “open” because the defense is playing just a step deeper and a step behind.
 The receiver will look covered, but if the quarterback can throw to spot out beyond the receiver, it gives the receiver a chance to make the catch.

 One caveat to this is if the safety is a much better athlete (faster).
 In this case, the defense may be able to outrun the receiver to the throw.
 However, it will be a difficult catch.

 3rd and Goal Timing Route